 Over time, I’ve created a system that makes my little artist feel proud of her work, but keeps me from feeling like I’m drowning in disorganized papers.
 I never have to worry that I’ll misplace the favorite items, and I’ve got a method to ensure that we can all enjoy the hilarious and lovable pieces for years to come.

 Here’s the process I follow.

-Step 1 of the Kids’ Artwork Solution: Choose the best place in your home to display excellent work.
+Step 1: Choose the best place in your home to display kids art.

 My favorite place to display art is along the huge glass sliding windows at the back of our living room.
 Does it look like I run a daycare?
 Yes, it does.
 But I figure this is a short period in my life, so it’s probably not the best time to concern myself with having a designer home.
 That’s not realistic.

 The reason I love this space so much is that it’s at the center of our family home and in a public area.
 Turkey Burger is proud when her art makes it to the living room doors.